 We are the “Body of Christ.”
 Jesus is seated at the right hand of all power, at the throne of God in heaven.
-Therefore, at this present time, we are here as a “head-less” body.
+Therefore, at this present time, we are here in the earth as a “head-less” body.
 Jesus is in heaven, as a “body-less” head.
-The perfection that Jesus speaks of, is that in the “third day,” the head and the body will come together as being one (Parousia).
+The perfection that Jesus speaks of, is in the “third day,” when the head and the body will come together, as being one (Parousia).

 Many dates have been set for end-time occurrences, and these have come and gone.
 But, there is a specific time frame for the purposes of our Lord to be fulfilled in the end-time, which is known only by Him.
 We deal in calendar days and time, while the Lord deals in “seasons.”